Spanish Meatballs & Garlicky Greenbeans

 1/2 bell pepper, chopped fine

-1/4 lb. roma tomatoes, grated (see below)
+1/4 lb.
+Roma tomatoes, grated (see below)

 1-lb mix of very lean ground meat